wp-plugins/nextgen-facebook/readme.txt

 * This new version also allows you to unlock some Pro features, giving you the option to fine-tune the Title, Description, Images, etc., on individual Pages and Posts.
 The standard version of NextGEN Facebook Open Graph remains a complete, mature and full-featured plugin -- if you would like to thank me for my efforts, please consider purchasing the Pro version.
 Thanks.

 == Upgrade Notice ==

+= 6.2.3 =

+Added the 'Add via @username' option in the Twitter settings, and the (now deprecated) "Share" button for Facebook, which allows for additional options when sharing content (like posting to a Facebook Page).

 = 6.2.2 =